David Eisenhower

-Dwight David Eisenhower II (born March 31, 1948) is an American author, public policy fellow, professor at the University of Pennsylvania, and eponym of the U.S. presidential retreat Camp David.
-He is the grandson of President Dwight D. Eisenhower and First Lady Mamie Eisenhower, and a son-in-law of President Richard Nixon and First Lady Pat Nixon.
+Dwight David Eisenhower II (born March 31, 1948) is an American author, public policy fellow, television host, and eponym of the U.S. presidential retreat Camp David.
+He is the grandson of President Dwight D. Eisenhower and First Lady Mamie Eisenhower and a son-in-law of President Richard Nixon and First Lady Pat Nixon.

-Early life
+Early life and family

-Dwight David Eisenhower II, better known as David, was named after his grandfather, Ike.
-David was born on March 31, 1948, in West Point, New York, to Barbara (Thompson) and John Eisenhower, the only son and eldest of four children.
-His father was a U.S. Army officer, and his grandfather was Dwight D. Eisenhower, future president of the United States, and former Supreme Allied Commander of the Allied Expeditionary Forces in Europe during World War II.
+Dwight David Eisenhower II, better known as David, is named after his grandfather, Dwight D. Eisenhower.
+David Eisenhower was born on March 31, 1948, in West Point, New York, to Barbara (Thompson) and John Eisenhower.
+He was the Eisenhowers' only son and the eldest of their four children.
+Eisenhower's father, a U.S. Army officer, would later serve as a brigadier general in the U.S. Army Reserve and as United States Ambassador to Belgium (1969–1971); he was a renowned military historian.
+His grandfather served as Supreme Allied Commander of the Allied Expeditionary Forces in Europe during World War II, as president of Columbia University (1948–1953), and as the 34th president of the United States (1953-1961).

-His father would go on to be a brigadier general in the U.S. Army Reserve, United States Ambassador to Belgium (1969–1971), and a renowned military historian.
-His grandfather would become president of Columbia University (1948–1953), and later the 34th president of the United States (1953–1961).
-After assuming the presidency in 1953, President Eisenhower renamed the presidential mountain retreat, formerly Camp Shangri-La, Camp David, after his grandson.
+After assuming the presidency in 1953, Dwight Eisenhower renamed the presidential mountain retreat (formerly Camp Shangri-La) Camp David, both after his grandson and after his father, David Jacob Eisenhower.

-Early life and education
+Education

 Eisenhower graduated from Phillips Exeter Academy in 1966.
-He received his Bachelor of Arts degree in history cum laude from Amherst College in 1970.
+He received his Bachelor of Arts degree in history cum laude from Amherst College in 1970 where he sang in the collegiate a cappella group the Zumbyes.
 After college, he served for three years as an officer in the United States Naval Reserve.
 During this time, he was assigned to the USS Albany in the Mediterranean Sea.
 He then earned his J.D. degree cum laude from The George Washington University Law School in 1976.

-He was at least loosely identified with the Nixon administration, when he accepted a request to attend the funeral of Dan Mitrione in 1970, the operative whose activities in training Uruguayan police in torture techniques, when later publicized, caused profound controversy, although there has been no suggestion that Eisenhower had any knowledge of Mitrione's controversial activities.